danielabar/meblog/src/markdown/old-ruby-new-mac.md

 docker-compose up
 ```

-This will run the container in the foreground, which attaches the terminal to the logs of the containers so that you can see their output.
+This will run the container in the foreground, which attaches the terminal to the logs of the containers so that you can see its output.
 But then you can't use that terminal session for anything else, and have to open a new terminal tab to do other things.

 Alternatively, you can run the container in the background (aka detached mode), and the output will not be displayed in the terminal: